20 Self build tips: How to stay on track and budget

 The main reason for self building is creating your dream home, one that matches your ideals and aspirations.
 It’s therefore important to define what luxury is to you and try to incorporate these elements into your build.

 If everything must be from a big brand or high-end supplier, you’ll find it impossible to keep within your budget.
 The more you spend on elements people won’t see or care about the label, the greater you’ll have to compromise on the quality of important things.

 You might want a handmade Italian leather sofa but the money at this stage would be better spent on better windows, thicker insulations or even a better stove!
 It’s best to create a list of what luxuries you want and decide which can be saved for and purchased later.

 #11 Always be ready to barter!

-Shop around and negotiate as you can always find good deals.
+Easily one of our favourite self build tips is to shop around and negotiate as you can always find good deals.
 A couple of quid saved here and there could give you enough money to upgrade your kitchen appliances or your bathroom.

 #12 Set realistic timescales

 Unless you’ve self built before, you might have an over-optimistic time scale in mind.
 Sadly, a self build project can take anything from 10 months to 10 years.
 So it’s important to set realistic timescales.

 Having a generous timescale in mind will enable you to deal with any issues and set back and allow you to plan where you’ll live in the meantime.
 It will also enable you to create a solid financial plan which will allow you to only borrow what you need and keep your head above water.